 SMALL PERSONAL GROUPS

-Groups of four guests or more are run as a private trip.
+Groups of 4 or more can request a private trip at no additional charge.
 Groups of two or three guests can buy one extra ticket to go private.

 A great trip involves many factors.
 One of these is the group size.
 A smaller group is safer on and off the water, allows for more interactions between the guides and guest and gives our guests a chance to know each other.
 Furthermore, we can also adjust and modify the trip to the individual desires and interests of the group, allowing our guests to participate in various activities ranging from birding to advanced kayaking to custom bicycle routes for more mileage to photography.

 NO EXPERIENCE REQUIRED*